dbos-inc/dbos-transact-ts/README.md

 You want to build your next database-backed application with DBOS Transact because:

 - **It's reliable by default**.
 If your workflows are interrupted for any reason, they [will always resume from where they left off](https://docs.dbos.dev/tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](https://docs.dbos.dev/tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](https://docs.dbos.dev/tutorials/idempotency-tutorial).
 - **It's simple**.
 Write your business logic with serverless functions and either [self-host them](https://docs.dbos.dev/tutorials/self-hosting) or [deploy them to DBOS cloud](https://docs.dbos.dev/getting-started/quickstart#deploying-to-dbos-cloud) in minutes.
-Store your data in Postgres&mdash;state management and transactionality are handled for you.
+Store your data in any PostgreSQL-compatible database&mdash;we'll manage the transactions for you.
 - **It makes debugging easy**.
 With our [time travel debugger](https://docs.dbos.dev/cloud-tutorials/timetravel-debugging), you can "rewind time" and replay any DBOS Cloud trace locally on your computer, exactly as it originally happened.

 ## Getting Started